 That the world is a mad and dangerous place.

-I went into 'Decathlon' the other day (mega sports shop chain in France) to get a pair of sensible shoes as walking the dogs in flip-flops (me not the dogs) had become unrealistic in November.
+I went into 'Decathlon' the other day (mega sports shop chain in France, and probably elsewhere) to get a pair of sensible shoes as walking the dogs in flip-flops (me, not the dogs) had become unrealistic in November.

-I located them and then had a quick wander round to look at what people actually buy under the umbrella of sport.
-Mostly quite understandable, if not a bit excessive: bikes, swimwear, fishing clobber, tents, a kilometre of ski equipment, pink girly dance wear — for men too, hiking stuff etc, but then I ventured into the isle of SNACKS.
+I located the shoe section and then had a quick wander around to look at what people actually buy under the umbrella of sport.
+Mostly, what one would imagine, if not a bit excessive: bikes, swimwear, fishing clobber, tents, a kilometre of ski equipment, pink girly dance wear - for men too; hiking stuff, etc, but then I ventured into the isle of SNACKS.

 You go for a walk or a run.
 Good.
 What do you need to replace the water you have sweated out?
 Water.
-Some fuel? — banana, a handful of dried fruit and nuts?
+Bit of fuel? - banana, a handful of dried fruit and nuts?

-There is an isle as long as a bus full of alternatives: yellow, blue, pink and orange water substitutes, all incased in future landfill.
-People must buy this stuff — lots of it, the manufacturers continually producing more 'effective', more colourful ways of hydrating.
+There was an isle as long as a bus full of alternatives: yellow, blue, pink and orange water substitutes, all incased in future landfill.
+People must buy this stuff - lots of it, the manufacturers continually producing more effective, and more colourful ways of hydrating.

 There are millions of people in this world desperate for a container of pure water, folk who walk miles every day to a stinking hole of tepid water and then return so their family can just about survive.

 Jog, run, cycle, hike, but just take a bottle and re-fill it with clean, ordinary, but luxurious tap water.